 Across mid-size organizations (250-999), improvement rates were good with 15 industries coming in at 80% or better, two industries fell slightly below 80%.
 One reason for a decrease in favorable movement could be that the initial baseline for some verticals may not have been as bad.
 So if there was a baseline change from something like 34% initial PPP to 32%, then the overall percent of change over 12 months might be lower.
 This doesn't mean that anything significant happened other than that the general awareness of phishing scams could be on the rise, impacting the baseline.
-For large organizations (1,000+), we saw an average improvement rates, Banking, Energy & Utilities and Legal.
+For large organizations (1,000+), we saw an average improvement rating of 82%, though three industries experienced 90%+ improvement rates, Banking, Energy & Utilities and Legal.